sage-code/maj/case.md

 * natural languages are evolving but slow,
 * sometimes a language need a pushed forward,
 * constructed languages failed so far.

+# but where

+Maj is designed to be very articulate and is based on a lot of air.
+So it can be spoken well in hot and humid places like the forest or desert but not under water.
+Under water you should use click sounds like Dolphins do.

+Maj can be used on Internet chat and on GitHub.
+It has specifics for describing computer languages and other languages.
+So I guess Maj is a descriptive "pseudo-code" and "domain specific".

+Maj can be spoken in public places.
+Nobody will understand you especially if you are in China, Russia or Africa, but if you are on American soil or Europe some words could look familiar to other people.

 # but how